JmWangBio/PepSetTest/README.md

 Note: please make sure that devtools is installed.

-In the rest of this tutorial, I will provide a few examples to demonstrate how to use this package.
+Next, I will provide one example to demonstrate how to get started with this package.
+Examples of advanced usage can be found in the vignettes.

-## Example 1
+## Example

 In this example, I will show how a workflow based on the peptide set test can be directly applied to the peptide-level abundance data.
 First,